Fixing Sleep Issues with Bazzite on a Gigabyte Motherboard

 Bazzite had a nasty case of insomnia on my Gigabyte B550M DS3H

-Then I put the PC to sleep... and it immediately woke itself back it.
+Then I put the PC to sleep... and it immediately woke itself back up.
 At least, it seemed to wake itself back up.
-The lights & fans were on, but the screen was black and the PC wouldn't respond to any buttons I pressed.
+The lights & fans were on; but the screen was black and the PC wouldn't respond to any buttons I pressed.
 This included holding the power button for 5-10 seconds.
 I actually had to unplug the PC from the wall to power it down so I could reboot it.

 After some searching, I found that this is not an uncommon problem on Gigabyte motherboards running Bazzite – specifically Bazzite running KDE as the underlying UI (which is what the default "Home Theater PC" flavor of Bazzite uses).